 Agents need memory to maintain context.
 This guide shows you how to manage conversation history using simple Python data structures.

 Coming from Software Engineering?
 Conversation history management is just session state.
-If you've built web apps with server-side sessions, JWT tokens, or Redis-backed session stores, you already know how to manage conversational state.
-The 'messages' array is your session object.
+If you've built web apps with server-side sessions or a Redis-backed session store, you already know how to manage conversational state.
+The

 Why Conversation History Matters